zenml-io/zenml/docs/book/mlops_stacks/experiment_trackers/overview.md

 more difficult to work with without a visual interface.

 Experiment Trackers on the other hand are tools designed with usability in mind.
-They include extensive UIs providing users with an interactive and intuitive interface that allows them to browse and visualize the information logged during the ML pipeline runs.
+They include extensive UI's providing users with an interactive and intuitive interface that allows them to browse and visualize the information logged during the ML pipeline runs.